 The Biennial of Illustration Bratislava (BIB)

 The Biennial of Illustration Bratislava (BIB) is one of the oldest international honours for children’s book illustrators.
-First granted in 1967 to Yasuo Segawa (Japan), it is one of the more prestigious children's book awards today, along with the Hans Christian Andersen Awards.
+First granted in 1967 to Yasuo Segawa (Japan), it is one of the most prestigious international children's book awards, along with the Hans Christian Andersen Awards.

 The International Board on Books for Young People is a unique international alliance of everyone interested in children’s literature: academics, librarians, writers, illustrators, publishers, teachers, literacy workers, booksellers, parents and others.

 Registered Office: 71 Addiscombe Court Road, Croydon, CR0 6TT

 The IBBY UK Section is a Company Limited by Guarantee: Company number 7892957; Registered Charity number 1145999.